Elyspio/robocup_pepper-scenario_data_generator/README.md

 `pip install -r requirement.txt`

 > If you don't have root permissions use: `pip install --user requirement.txt`

- Then launch the script generator.py:
+You need to add a credential.json available for auhorized persons on the drive  of the Team Then launch the script generator.py:

 `python ./generator.py`